tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster-v2.md

 - add a Gateway to allow traffic in
 - add a Postgres database

-And optionally:

-- seed data
-- run K9 tests

 To make things easy to reason over, I have created an over-simplified set of Helm charts for this, keeping `values.yaml` files to a minimum.
 Install them from the `helm` and `helm-infra` directories.
-Start by installing the infrastructure .
+Start by installing the infrastructure.
 Note that the separate components of `helm-infra` (namespaces, Gateway, and Postgres) are installed using a parent chart.

 ```shell
 helm dependency build ./helm-infra